CBA-Consult/scev-self-charging-electric-vehicle/generated-documents/technical-design/system-design.md

 * **Software and Firmware:**  Development and testing of robust and reliable embedded software.

-* **External Research:**  Successful completion of research and development for the pendulum energy harvester module.
+* **External Research:**  Successful completion of research and development for the in wheel frictionless maglev energy harvester module, including magnetic levitation control systems and superconducting magnet technology.

 This document provides a high-level overview of the SCEV system design.
 Further detailed specifications will be developed for each module and subsystem.
 Regular updates to this document will be provided as the project progresses.